Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Proposed Method

-The network can therefore learn the changes in the latent variables for each time step.
+We can use gradient-based optimization techniques such as gradient descent to optimize $y$.
 Once trained, our proposed model is capable of learning high-dimensional outputs with temporal and spatial interactions to predict future dynamics.